Established a modest representative office in Singapore.

-Rolls-Royce is ranked as the fifth most ideal employer in Singapore for engineering students by Universum in its top 100 list.
+Rolls-Royce is ranked as the fifth most ideal employer for engineering in Singapore by Universum in its top 100 Ideal Employer Student Survey.

 On 12 September, Their Royal Highnesses The Duke and Duchess of Cambridge unveiled the first Rolls-Royce Trent aero engine to be assembled and tested in Singapore, a Trent 900 for the Airbus A380 at the Seletar Campus.

 Rolls-Royce wins awards for Innovation in Business and Productivity Improvement at the Annual British Business Awards, by the British Chamber of Commerce, in recognition for the outstanding work done by the teams at the Seletar Campus.